kru5e/betterbahn/COOLIFY_DEPLOYMENT.md

 The application includes a built-in Docker healthcheck that Coolify will automatically detect:

-- **Health Check Endpoint**: `/api/health`
+- **Health Check Endpoint**: `/` (root path for basic connectivity test)
 - **Health Check Interval**: 30s
 - **Health Check Timeout**: 10s
-- **Health Check Retries**: 3
+- **Health Check Retries**: 5 (increased for reliability)
-- **Start Period**: 40s (allows app time to start up)
+- **Start Period**: 60s (allows app time to start up)

+**Important**:

+- The healthcheck is built directly into the Docker image
+- Uses root endpoint for maximum reliability
+- Includes `HOSTNAME=0.0.0.0` environment variable to ensure Next.js binds to all interfaces
-**Important**: The healthcheck is now built into the Docker image, so Coolify will automatically use it.
-No additional configuration needed in Coolify UI.
-If health checks fail, Traefik proxy may not function correctly.
+- Coolify will automatically detect and use it.
+No manual configuration needed in Coolify UI
+- If health checks fail, Traefik proxy may not function correctly

 ### 5. Build from Source (Alternative)